miguelcg02/ResumenOrganizadoProgramacion/0-Universidad/proyecto-1/2-modo-de-trabajo.md

 # Weekly Meetings

-1. Waht work did you complete last week?
+1. Wath work did you complete last week?
 2. Are you facing any problem or issues?
 3. What have you plaaned this week?